I’ve been thinking about the concept of Mindful Medicine vs Mindless Medicine.

 Let’s explore Mindful Medicine first.

-In short, Mindful Medicine is mind-based work.
+In short, Mindful Medicine is awareness-based work.

 It’s internal discovery vs external grasping.